jboss-developer/jboss-eap-quickstarts/deltaspike-partialbean-advanced/README.md

 Author: Jess Sightler
 Level: Advanced
 Technologies: CDI, DeltaSpike
-Summary: Demonstrates a partial bean providing a dynamic implementation of a generic Entity Query service Target Product: WFK
+Summary: The `deltaspike-partialbean-advanced` quickstart demonstrates how to use a partial bean to provide a dynamic implementation of a generic query service.
+Target Product: WFK
 Product Versions: EAP 6.1, EAP 6.2, EAP 6.3, WFK 2.7
 Source: <https://github.com/jboss-developer/jboss-wfk-quickstarts/>